kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-01-cannot-connect-to-service/apix-01-03-404-not-found.md

   >**TIP:** Name of the VirtualService consists of the name of the APIRule and a random suffix.

 Sometimes Oathkeeper Maester controller stops reconciling Rules on long-living clusters.
-This can result in random `404 Not Found` responses, because Oathkeeper does not contain Rules reflecting the actual state of the cluster.
-A simple restart of the Pod resolves the issue, but you might want to verify if that is the issue you have encountered.
-To do so, follow these steps:
+This behavior might result in random `404 Not Found` responses because Oathkeeper does not contain Rules reflecting the actual state of the cluster.
+A simple restart of the Pod resolves the problem.
+To verify if that it is the cause of the issue you encountered, follow these steps:

 1. Fetch all Oathkeeper Pods' names: